-The portal has standardized some of the preliminary documentations necessary for carrying out transparent inspection procedures, such as the inspection authorization or the sectoral check lists, as per the inspection field and specific sectors.
+The portal has standardised some preliminary documentation necessary for transparent inspection procedures, such as the inspection authorisation or the sectoral check-lists, as per the inspection field and specific sectors.
 The minutes of inspection and the final decision must be based on the findings in the course of the verification of the check-list.
-The inspection minutes and the final decision shall be signed by the inspection bodies and the representative of the inspected entity, at the site of inspection.
+The inspection minutes and the final decision shall be signed by the inspection bodies and the representative of the inspected entity at the site of inspection.